 Your landing page should stand out from rest.
 However, the only way to ensure that happens is by making sure there are no confusions whatsoever regarding the click-to-redeem offer button.
 Your call to action button should be designed by considering its position, color, size, and copy.

 The position of the CTA should be such that it does not prematurely appear on the page because you will run the risk of losing potential conversions.
 Place the call to action after introducing and explaining what you are offering in a manner that will convince them by the time they come to the CTA.
-The size should also be measured because we don’t want the CTA too small that it gets disguised in the page.
+The size should also be measured because we don’t want the CTA to be too small so that it gets disguised in the page.

 You can also ensure the CTA does not disappear from plain sight by using a color that contrasts well with the other content on the page.
 If need be, try to avoid overused words such as Subscribe, Submit or Download in your CPA copy.
 Your creativity should become lively here.
 A sample call to action should look something like this: